elliotwutingfeng/railrailrail/docs/CONFIG.md

 This includes looped lines like the Jurong Region Line and all LRT Lines, and the North South Line before year 1989, where some East West Line stations used to be part of the North South Line.

+The Downtown Line 2 Extension also requires this workaround as it uses the line code DE while the rest of the Downtown Line uses the line code DT.

 The `1` is a placeholder for the TOML key-value format; it has no significant meaning.